Is it time you questioned eAuctions? Join our upcoming Webinar - 30th April 2019, 3pm BST

-Inexperience: A question you cannot avoid as a start-up is “who are your clients?”.
+Inexperience: A question you cannot avoid as a start-up or growth stage buisness is “who are your clients?”.
 Naturally when a client wishes to work with a company, they want the reassurance they are not the guinea pig or the crash test dummy.
-Unfortunately we encountered this many times in our very early days and we were honest by saying we had none.
+Unfortunately, we encountered this many times in our very early days and we were honest by saying we had none.
 Now some people immediately saw the advantages, as listed above, whilst others would be visibly put off by this.
 Prospective clients, when faced with this situation, should bear in mind the advantages of working with a start-up and should entertain the prospect of requesting freebies in return for feedback, market penetration, referrals and testimonials.
 As a start-up, we would far rather have this response from a client than a categorical “no thank you”.
 And remember, whilst the start-up may be inexperienced, the people within it are frequently highly skilled and are quite the opposite.

 Reliability: As start-ups may not have proven foundations or products, prospective clients can be very hesitant to work with them on the basis that failure is deemed more likely than with an established outfit.
 This is a very understandable concern and it is rather challenging to overcome.
 You can make promises until you are blue in the face yet they will never be a method of prevention.
 Whilst we carry out product testing each and every day for a myriad of scenarios, we cannot guarantee that everyone else in the world who uses our software will not find a fault.
-However, this is not just restricted to start-ups.
+However, this is not just restricted to start-ups and growth stage companies.
 Every organisation in the world has a risk of product failure, just think of Microsoft!
 However, try as you might to get Microsoft on the phone to come round and fix your problem, at least with a start-up you can be rest assured that the moment you tell them of your troubles, they are probably in the car on the way over to see you!

 Resource constraints: It is recognised that start-ups typically have all hands on deck at any given moment.
 This means that if a prospective client does come along with a significant project, the risk that delivery is compromised or even never materialises is significant.
-Naturally, being a start-up they may not be so inclined to turn down business and so the ambition can lead to over-ambition if not carefully managed.
+Naturally, being a new business they may not be so inclined to turn down business and so the ambition can lead to over-ambition if not carefully managed.
 Clients recognise this and do take comfort from larger companies who can bring in extra resource if required.
 Nevertheless, larger companies do have carefully controlled budgets and will not allocate additional resource unless there was something in it for them.
-Compare this with the aforementioned passion and drive that start-ups possess and you may find that a start-up with a “whatever it takes” attitude will work a 12 hour day, 7 days a week at no additional cost and is able to achieve more than a larger company can with double the resource.
+Compare this with the aforementioned passion and drive that young companies possess and you may find that a company with a “whatever it takes” attitude will work a 12 hour day, 7 days a week at no additional cost and is able to achieve more than a larger company can with double the resource.
 Furthermore start-ups quickly build up a network of like-minded individuals as they propagate through the market and so they can draw on partners with the same ethos if the work does mount up.